 His arrest comes on the heels of a spike in anti-Christian violence in the village.
 This spike came when a suspected romantic relationship between a Muslim woman and Christian man came to light on Nov.
 25, a situation that locals would consider a severe violation of the honor of the Muslim woman and her family.
 One person was killed and nine were wounded during the ensuing violence.

 The state-run news agency MENA said on Dec.
 4 that a man identified only as “Bishoy” had been arrested under suspicion of “spreading sectarianism.”
-MENA reported that the man works for a Coptic Christian broadcaster in the United States and is known for reporting “inaccurate images of oppression” of Egypt’s Copts.
+MENA reported that the man works for a Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christian broadcaster in the United States and is known for reporting “inaccurate images of oppression” of Egypt’s Copts.